 - College education doesn’t decrease the wealth gap.

 - Higher unemployment, especially in downturns.

-- More likely to earn the federal minimum wage (3%) versus 2% for white, Asian, and Hispanic workers.
+- More likely to make the federal minimum wage (3%) versus 2% for white, Asian, and Hispanic workers.

 - A smaller percentage of homeownership with more significant difficulties attaining conventional mortgages.

 - Carry higher debt levels, including credit cards and student loans.

 - Nearly half of black households are unbanked or underbanked, resulting in less access to financial products.
 McKinsey found that banks would realize $2 billion in incremental annual revenue if black families had the same access as white families.
 Overall, their report suggested that narrowing blacks’ wealth gap would increase our GDP by 4%-6% by 2028.